 The Dell OptiPlex line has been a staple of offices everywhere for years, but the line of workaday PCs hasn't always been known for innovation.
-That's about to change with the Dell OptiPlex 7070 Ultra, which deftly merges the self-contained aesthetic of an all-in-one PC with the compact might of a mini PC.
+That's about to change with the Dell OptiPlex 7070 Ultra, which deftly merges the self-contained aesthetic of the best all-in-one PCs with the compact might of a mini PC.

 Dell OptiPlex 7070 Ultra release date and price